(Pocket-lint) - The internet is a wonderful thing chock-full of fun and useful experiences, but it can also complicate our lives.

-With so many websites and apps in the world, you've probably experienced difficulty in managing them or even completing basic tasks.
-Luckily for you, there's a single web tool available that acts as an ultimate automation service for all your internet-connected things.
-It's called IFTTT.
+With so many services and apps to explore, you've probably experienced difficulty in managing them or even completing basic tasks.
+Luckily for you, there's a single tool available that acts as an ultimate automation service for all your internet-connected things.

 What does IFTTT stand for?